boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 The difference between the output vector and the target vector is known as the cost, and the overall goal of training is to decrease the overall cost of the network.
 The cost is calculated as the squares of the differences between the prediction- and the target vector.
 Decreasing the cost is obtained by nudging the weights, biases, and neurons that influence the output layer.
-Determinining which weights, biases, or neurons to nudge is a matter of determining their influence on the final output vector.
+Determining which weights, biases, or neurons to nudge is a matter of determining their influence on the final output vector.
 If a neuron is very far away from its predicted value, the connections affecting it will be heavily modified.
 When the opposite holds true, they will only be slightly modified.